valohai/docs/source/howto/setup/self-hosted/index.rst

 .. meta::
-    :description: How to deploy Valohai resources in your self-hosted environment
+    :description: How to deploy Valohai in your self-hosted environment

 .. _selfhosted: